lkerr/groundfish-MSE/documentation/econ_module.md

 * **zero_out_closed_asc_cutout:** Closes a fishery and redistributes the probability associated with that stock to the other options.
 This is based on the "underACL" logical column.
 Skips math if all stocks are open.
 This is obsolete because the underACL logical is always equal to the stockarea_open, regardless of how we are modeling closures.

+## Pre-processing
+A bunch of pre-processing is needed to go from the stata econometric output to R data.tables.
+Some of this is written in Stata .do files.
+The rest is written as R batch files.

+* **wrapper.do** This is a wrapper to run all the stata .do files.
+You'll need to change the projectdir global.
+You may need to change the file names themselves.

+* **asclogit_coef_export.do** This exports the stata estimates to csv.
+* **stocks_in_model.do** This makes a 1 column dataset of spstock2.
+* **recode_catch_limits.do** A little cleanup and conforming of the catch limit csv.
+* **price_prep.do** : Construct output prices at the spstock2-date level and input prices at the hullnum-spstock2-date level.

+* **pre_process_econ.R:** This is a wrapper to  run *all* of the R and stata code.
+You will need to change paths to directories, you may need to change some filenames.
+We set all the input and output filenames here.
+This has been tested to work on a post-as-post scenario.
+It will need minor modifications to do pre-as-pre.

+* **targeting_coeff_import.R** converts the results of asclogit_coef_export to an R data.table
+* **production_coefs.R** imports the targeting regression coefficients to an R data.table
+* **price_import.R** imports and save sdata.tables containing  prices
+* **multiplier_import.R** constructs vessel
+* **vessel_specific_prices.R** imports and saves data.tables containing vessel level prices
+* **targeting_data_import.R** constructs the simulation datasets.
+There are the "data" is joined to coefficients, prices, and multipliers using various combinations of "hullnum", "MONTH" , "spstock2", "gffishingyear", "post", "doffy" (day of groundfish fishing year), "gearcat".
+We'll need to do some medium size modifications to the joins to do post-as-pre here. (the joins use gffishingyear and post)

 ## Input Data
 There are a few input datasets needed to run.